BombShellReaper/Palworld-Linux-Server/README.md

     sudo nano /etc/pam.d/su

-Edit the following line to restrict su to the restrictedsu group.
+Edit the following line to restrict su.
 Replace "*group_name*" with the one you made ealier.

     auth       required   pam_wheel.so group=group_name